Situated at the south of the Kuto peninsula, Kanumera Bay offers a view over a stunning fine white sand beach, like its neighbour, Kuto Bay

 Culture and beliefs

 It is entirely impossible not to notice this astounding coral formation which seems to cut the scene in two.
 Linked to the bay by a thread of silvery sand, it is central to the culture and beliefs of the island.
-And as such it is totally forbidden to go there without prior authorisation.
+And as such it is totally forbidden to go there.
 Respect it.